Sandy Rodriguez: Career

-A transitional moment for Rodriguez happened in 2014 on a visit to Oaxaca, a southern Mexican state, where she first procured cochineal, a red pigment produced in the pre-Columbian era.
+In 2014, on a visit to the southern Mexican state of Oaxaca, Rodriguez first procured cochineal, a red pigment produced in the pre-Columbian era.
 Prior to this, Rodriguez had painted exclusively in modern paint.
 The encounter with cochineal happened while she was painting fire paintings, and during protests began in Ayotzinapa in response to forty-three missing college students.